-- taking courses in classrooms and online - accessing information and learning resources to study on their own - working in teams with more experienced professionals - working directly with an assigned coach or mentor - sharing experiences in work processes and job challenges with their colleagues to get new ideas - simply doing their jobs and trying to improve the outcomes of their work
+- taking courses in classrooms and online - accessing information and learning resources to study on their own - · working in teams with more experienced professionals - working directly with an assigned coach or mentor - sharing experiences in work processes and job challenges with their colleagues to get new ideas - simply doing their jobs and trying to improve the outcomes of their work

 In fact, professionals learn in all these ways, and trainers should not overlook the varieties of opportunities to learn.
-Learning Solutions is a term we use in these resources and in WMO-No. 1114 to describe the combination of decisions about the broad structures of learning.
-These begin with choosing the formality of learning (formal, semi-formal, and informal).
+Learning Solutions is a term we use here to describe the formality of learning (formal, semi-formal, and informal).
 Delivery Modes is used to describe the setting (e.g., online learning or classroom) and the logistical structures in which people learn (e.g., a course, self-directed study, on-the-job mentoring or coaching).
-A final set of decisions regarding the Learning Strategies, or methods of organizing learning activities, completes this set of decisions that here we call the Learning Solution.
-Making these choices, including how to blend the choices, requires that we consider logistical constraints, pedagogical needs, and audience requirements.
+Choosing among these or blending these requires that we consider logistical constraints, pedagogical needs, and audience requirements.